 Do not give a key to your room or an access card to a guest or visitor for

 any reason.
-Remember to take your key, your access card, and your mask when exiting
+Remember to take your key and your access card when exiting your room.

 Potential Violation: Unauthorized Entry, Possession, or Use; or Violation of Published